Home Insurance claims - am I covered?

 - Look for any loose tiles, or light that may be coming through inside the roof space

 - Check your roof, especially after hail storms

-- Clean your gutters and downpipes - make sure they’re free of anything blocking them
+- Clean your gutters and downpipes - make sure they’re free of any blockages

 If you’re not sure, ask a roofing specialist to help you.